vitejs/vite/docs/config/build-options.md

 Produce SSR-oriented build.
 The value can be a string to directly specify the SSR entry, or `true`, which requires specifying the SSR entry via `rollupOptions.input`.

+## build.ssrEmitAssets

+- **Type:** `boolean`
+- **Default:** `false`

+During the SSR build, static assets aren't emitted as it is assumed they would be emitted as part of the client build.
+This option allows frameworks to force emitting them in both the client and SSR build.
+It is responsability of the framework to merge the assets with a post build step.

 ## build.minify

 - **Type:** `boolean | 'terser' | 'esbuild'`